opencog/atomspace/opencog/atoms/base/README.md

 inputs", while others "generate outputs", and the type-validation system can check that these constraints are obeyed, at the time that the C++ class is first constructed.
-There are also other type-checking and type validation systems in the atomspace, this is just one of them.
+There are also other type-checking and type validation systems in the AtomSpace, this is just one of them.

 At this time, the type validation system works closely with the following types, declared in the